Access for all

 The gardens were originally designed in Edwardian times for private use, so many of the paths and steps are steep.
 There is a path from the car park which takes you down to the lake and lower areas of the gardens.
 This is suitable for wheelchair users.

 You are welcome to board the Brockmobile for a lift into the grounds.
-We also have two mobility scooters for you to borrow for a couple of hours to enjoy the gardens and grounds.
+We also have a mobility scooter for you to borrow for a couple of hours to enjoy the gardens and grounds.
 Please ask at the information desk in the shop.

-We welcome dogs but ask that owners keep them on a lead at all times.
+We welcome dogs at Brockhole but ask that owners keep them on a lead at all times.

 Dogs on leads are allowed in: